 How the Forest Carbon Program works:

-- King County purchases local forest lands (both urban and rural) to prevent them from being developed or timber harvested.
+- King County purchases local forest lands (both urban and rural), preventing them from development or timber harvest.

 - Local companies purchase the carbon credits to offset the emissions they produce.